How Payment History Affects Your Credit Score & Financial Future

 There are several actions you can take that may help you improve your payment history and credit scores:

-1. Open accounts that report to the credit bureaus when you need credit.
+1. Open Accounts Wisely: When seeking credit, choose accounts that report to credit bureaus.

 The content provided is for educational and informational purposes only and does not constitute financial or legal advice.
 RISE is not acting as a credit counseling or repair service, debt consolidation service, or credit services organization in providing this content.
 RISE makes no representation about the reliability or suitability of the information provided – any action you take based on this content is at your own risk.